AwesomeCronk/Logical/README.md

 * 0.6.0 - Switched to Nuitka for the compiler and added a pause indicator
 * 0.6.1 - Improved truth tables by switching to lists instead of dicts
 * 0.6.2 - Fixed tristates
+* 0.6.3 - Removed debug printing from tristates